Our approach to hiring

 If it is difficult for a candidate to commit to a whole day in one go - they may not be able to get the time off, or have childcare commitments that make this difficult - we can be very flexible.
 For example, we can split the SuperDay across two or more sessions, and can align timezones to suit the candidate, given we have a team that's globally distributed.
 A candidate will never lose out because they are not available to do a SuperDay right away.

 The candidate will be working on a task that is similar to the day-to-day work someone in this role does at PostHog.
 They will also have the chance to meet a few of their potential direct team members, and if they haven’t already, our founders.
-This gives the candidate a chance to learn how we work, and for us to see the quality, speed and communication of the candidate.
+This gives the candidate a chance to show off their skills, and for us to see the quality, speed and communication of the candidate.
 It is a demanding day of work.

 We will pay the candidate their 'normal day rate.'
 If they have done contracting before they will have one, but if not we can use this formula to calculate it.
 If the candidate is unable to accept payment for the SuperDay, we will donate the amount to a charity of their choice from our Project list of sponsorships.